cjnankervis/Re-Climate/README.md

 ## Requesting API Access

-To get started, an API authentication key and user credentials are required to make requests.
-Please contact the [product owner](mailto:accounts@weatherlogistics.com).
-To make single requests the [API-Request.py](https://github.com/cjnankervis/Re-Climate/blob/main/API-Request.py) script should be used, and for multiple requests please see [API-Request-Multithreading.py](https://github.com/cjnankervis/Re-Climate/blob/main/API-Request-Multithreading.py).
-These API request scripts will provide access to four main data streams, with the scripts also supplied for post-processing into daily statistics using "Daily Ensembles" data.
+To get started, please request an API authentication key and user credentials from the [product owner](mailto:accounts@weatherlogistics.com).
+To make single requests the [API-Request.py](https://github.com/cjnankervis/Re-Climate/blob/main/API-Request.py) script should be used, while for multiple requests please see [API-Request-Multithreading.py](https://github.com/cjnankervis/Re-Climate/blob/main/API-Request-Multithreading.py).
+The Python code can be used to access  six main data streams, with post-processing code also supplied to calculate return periods and other statistics from daily town and city data supplied through "Daily Ensembles".

 ## Re-Climate® Product